OMerkel/FourInARow3D/README.md

   </tr>
   <tr>
     <td>Options menu allowing to selected AI player or human player</td>
-    <td>The grid on top of the poles allows to select where to place your beads</td>
+    <td>The grid on top of the poles allows to select where to place your beads.
+Currently active player is indicated in lower right corner</td>
   </tr>
   <tr>
     <td width="50%"><img alt="My own DIY handcrafted version of Four in a Row 3D.
 Built approx. back in 1990" src="res/IMG_20180125_195752_687.jpg" width="50%" /></td>